 Brendan Martin, PhD, MA

 Brendan joined the Research Department in May 2018.
-He is an experienced researcher with more than 14 years in quantitative modeling and consulting, and over 60 peer-reviewed publications.
-As principal investigator, Brendan is currently spearheading NCSBN’s National Prelicensure-RN Study: Assessing the Impact of COVID-19 on Nursing Education.
-Brendan is also leading additional projects focused on the impact of the COVID-19 pandemic on the APRN workforce, and a longitudinal study examining the efficiency of the complaint intake process at Boards of Nursing.
+He is an experienced researcher with more than 15 years in quantitative modeling and consulting, and over 60 peer-reviewed publications.
+As principal investigator, Brendan recently spearheaded NCSBN’s longitudinal examination of prelicensure education in the U.S. entitled, Assessing the Impact of COVID-19 on Nursing Education: A National Study of Prelicensure RN Programs.
+Brendan also led additional projects focused on the impact of the COVID-19 pandemic on the U.S. nursing workforce and executive orders lifting restrictions on Advanced Practice Registered Nurses.

 Brendan also teaches the Fundamentals of Research course in NCSBN’s International Center for Regulatory Scholarship (ICRS) program.